Are you sure it’s over? How to Brexit amicably

 Some Brexit goals already being floated by the UK include

-• Agree an interim trade deal to coincide with Britain’s exit from the EU, even if that has to be ratified subsequently by member countries
+• Agree on an interim trade deal to coincide with Britain’s exit from the EU, even if that has to be ratified subsequently by member countries

 • The UK still receiving large grants for research and development to support our science industry